Ai Accountant

 • Modern scaling = More clients × Same people + Technology leverage

 Separately, pricing model evolution matters equally.
-Among CAS-focused accounting practices, leading firms have almost entirely moved away from hourly billing, with only 10% now using it as the primary method, down from 53% just five years ago.
+Among CAS focused accounting practices, leading firms have almost entirely moved away from hourly billing.
+Only 10% now use it as the primary method, down from 53% just five years ago.

 What Scalable CA Firms Do Differently